EricLBuehler/mistral.rs/README.md

 > Note: for plain models, you can specify the data type to load and run in.
 This must be one of `f32`, `f16`, `bf16` or `auto` to choose based on the device.
 This is specified in the `--dype`/`-d` parameter after the model architecture (`plain`).

+If you do not specify the architecture, an attempt will be made to use the model's config.
+If this fails, please raise an issue.

 - `mistral`
 - `gemma`
 - `mixtral`